simple-crypto/simple-website/organization.md

 * <strong><em>Sponsors' workshop.</em></strong> Sponsors meet during an annual workshop to discuss the report and identify promising developments.
 The report is updated based on this feedback.
-* <strong><em>Scientific council.</em></strong> The scientific council reviews the proposed developments and establishes a priority list of project.
+* <strong><em>Scientific council.</em></strong> The scientific council reviews the proposed developments and establishes a priority list of projects.
+It also makes suggestions of developers to contact.
 The report is updated based on this feedack.
 * <strong><em>Projects selection.</em></strong> The association board approves the report.
 Developers are contacted to work on the projects of the priority list by the association's contact points (see the people tag) and open source projects are launched for one year given the budget constraints.